 Students were then given blocks of wood to play on and experience how the Chenda is traditionally taught to beginners.

 The next day featured a Latin American percussionist, playing the rhythms of Latin America with a map of Latin American countries behind him.
 As he played the Tango from Argentina to the Bossa Nova of Brazil and finally Jazz from the US, the students were listening and experiencing the flora, fauna and cultural markers of the region.

 The incredible impact our museum has on children is because its a form of experiential learning and we also allow them to touch and feel all the instruments.
 Learning this way becomes automatic and most importantly the retention is long-term.

 There is no other museum of music that brings this level of interactivity and experiential learning.
 Here's what The Hindu had to say about us and this is what the Times of India said about the Groove Gully museum of music.

-The museum will continue to travel to schools all over India in the coming months and if you'd like us to bring it to your school or pre-school, feel free to contact us.
+We will continue to travel to schools all over India in 2020 as soon as it is safe to do so.
+If you'd like us to bring it to your school or pre-school, please contact us.